 Then with all the necessary materials to fit the wall back in, you can fix the wall and wait for it to dry, and you get ready to paint your home.

-Prime, paint and aerate your home
+Prime, paint and aerate your home.

 The paint in your home, depending on its quality, is affected by water.

 You will find paint peeling off the damaged walls.
-Since it is impossible to add a new coat on the damaged one, you need to scrub it off, wipe the walls, and put on a fresh coat of paint.
+Since it is impossible to add a new coat to the damaged one, you need to scrub it off, wipe the walls, and put on a fresh coat of paint.

 Once you remove the old paint, use an oil-based primer to prime your walls.